CBD has changed the way we see cannabis

 “Heart-breaking cases of sick children” prompt government action on medical cannabis

-Carly BartonAs Billy began to suffer seizures again through lack of cannabis medication, the home office was able to make short courses of medical cannabis available on an individual basis.
-This wasn’t enough for the growing number of family’s presenting their cases.
-In November 2018 Home Secretary Sajid Javid announced the legalisation of cannabis for medical use.
+Carly BartonAs Billy began to suffer seizures again through a lack of cannabis medication, the home office was able to make short courses of medical cannabis available on an individual basis.
+This wasn’t enough for the growing number of families presenting their cases.
+In November 2018, Home Secretary Sajid Javid announced the legalisation of cannabis for medical use.

 He said, “Having been moved by heartbreaking cases involving sick children, it was important to me that we took swift action to help those who can benefit from medicinal cannabis”.
 Prescriptions can be given by specialist doctors as a last resort when no other treatment is effective.

-Carly Barton was among the first to receive a prescription, however, because the prescriptions are not filled by the NHS, she struggled to afford the price tag.
-A two months’ supply can cost up to £2500 and there are often long delays in availability.
+Carly Barton was among the first to receive a prescription, however, because the NHS did not fill the prescriptions, she struggled to afford the price tag.
+A two-month supply can cost up to £2500, and there are often long delays in availability.
 Now, she risks prosecution by openly breaking the law to grow her own supply.

 Celebrities join the campaign and talk about their own struggles